nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Missing Data File

-   Prerequisite: There is no file called `internbuddy.json` in the folder where InternBuddy is located.
+   Prerequisite: There is no file called `internbuddy.json` in the `data` subfolder of the folder where InternBuddy is located.

     1. If you have an existing `internbuddy.json` file, delete the file.
     2. Double-click InternBuddy's jar file.